NatemcM/noService/ReadMe.md

 Download noService and include it in your document just before the closing `</body>` tag: `<script src="/path/to/noSerive.js"></script>`

-After including the noService.js file add the following script below it:
+After including the noService.js file add the following script below it (I highly recommend adding all your plugin calls in a separate file):

 	<script>
 		$('.noservice').noService();